faizelkhan/Insurance-Claim-Using-Machine-Learning-/README.md

 ## Data Analysis

 ### driver.R
 This is the main file of this project.
-The algorithm in this file requires some external R library, which are also commented in the file.
-The algorithm gives us a choice to run either Support Vector Machine(SVM) or Logistic Regression(LR) and this can be done by commenting
-SVM  or LR source file code respectively.
+The algorithm in this file requires some external R libraries, which are already mentioned in the comments in these files.
+The algorithm also gives us a choice to run either _Support Vector Machine(SVM)_ or _Logistic Regression(LR)_ and this can be done by commenting SVM  or LR source file code, respectively.

 ### DataProcessing.R
 This file is to process the generated data and split it into training and test data.

 ### DataGen.R
-This file generates the data of specific number of observations and specific feature ratios.
+This file generates the data of specific number of observations and feature ratios.

 ### svm_linear.R
 The file runs the SVM classification on the training data and then test the classifier on the test data to check the accuracy of the